Innovation-through-understanding/itu-utils/docs/tricks.md

 }
 ```

-The first thing to notice here is that you cannot instantiate any values of the `Unixpath` type (since you cannot add the \_brand property typesafely to a string).
+The first thing to notice here is that you cannot instantiate any values of the `Unixpath` type (since you cannot add the \_brand property typ-esafely to a string).

 If trying to call this function with a string (even if it contains a file path) will also lead to an error.